Thinking of investing in solar panels?

 Before investing in solar panels, we strongly advise you do some homework.

 The price of solar has been falling for many years and if it doesn’t stack up for you now, it may make financial sense in the future.
 However, there are likely to be changes to NZ electricity pricing mechanisms over time that may reduce the financial value a household gets from solar (see the Electricity Authority's website for more detail).

 For more information on the cost of installing solar panels, read the latest Consumer NZ report.

 Consider how future changes in your lifestyle may affect the value you get from solar, e.g. staying home more during the day, or selling your house.
 The interest charged on money borrowed to buy solar, or interest lost on savings used, has a significant impact on the financial viability of solar.
-Our solar calculator can help you assess this.

 Most houses with solar will need to buy electricity from a retailer

 As solar doesn’t generate at night and doesn't always generate enough electricity when you need it, most solar installations in New Zealand are ‘grid-tied’.
 The house remains connected to the electricity grid and electricity continues to be purchased from a retailer during times when the solar system does not generate enough electricity.

 Some households choose to go ‘off-grid’, disconnecting from the grid entirely and purchasing batteries to provide electricity when the panels are not generating enough electricity to meet demand.
 Although battery prices are falling, this approach won’t make economic sense for most households.
 However, for new houses facing a high cost to connect to the grid, going ‘off-grid’ with solar and batteries may be cost-effective.

 Excess solar electricity can be sold to a retailer